Ezequielaugusto/Financial-Sistem/README.md

 # Financial-Sistem
-This project was build for study purpuses , Rockeat Seat BootCamp.
+This project was build for studing purpuses , Rockeat Seat BootCamp.